twisted/tubes/docs/tube.rst

 ======================

 If you've used Twisted before, you may notice that half of the line-splitting above is exactly what :api:`twisted.protocols.basic.LineReceiver <LineReceiver>` does, and that there are lots of related classes that can do similar things for other message types.
-The other half is handled by :doc:`producers and consumers <producers>`.
+The other half is handled by `producers and consumers <https://twistedmatrix.com/documents/current/core/howto/producers.html>`_.
 ``tubes`` is a *newer*  interface than those things, and you will find it somewhat improved.
 If you're writing new code, you should generally prefer to use ``tubes``.